hujb2000/metetor-tutorial/README.md

   Session is a convenient place to store temporary UI state, and can be used in helpers just like a collection.

+9. Adding user accounts

+   meteor add accounts-ui accounts-password

+   If your app has the accounts-ui package, all we have to do to add a login dropdown is  include loginButtons template with {{> loginButtons}}.
+This dropdown detects which login

+   methods have been added to the app and displays teh appropriate  controls.

+   Your can add the accounts-facebook package to enable Facebook login in your app, the Facebook button will automatically appear in the dropdown.